-The Web 2.0 era has been characterised by the growth of interactive, social networking sites (SNSs); (boyd, 2011; Couldry, 2012; Jensen, 2010), and this phenomenon has attracted scholarly attention in digital communities and other social interactions.
+The Web 2.0 era has been characterized by the growth of interactive, social networking sites (SNSs); (Boyd, 2011; Couldry, 2012; Jensen, 2010), and this phenomenon has attracted scholarly attention in digital communities and other social interactions.
 Boyd and Ellison (2007) define SNSs as online platforms that allow people to create a public or semi-public profile, share this profile with others, and form relationships.
 Riegner (2007) defines an SNS as a space created to connect people via web-based tools, such as email, chat applications, and blogs.
 Such participation connects participants with others who share like interests, such as hobbies and business-related activities.
-Similarly, Pallis, Zeinalipour, and Dikaiakos (2011) describe an SNS as a site where individuals meet to form relationships, with each user creating a list of others with whom they wish to connect, using a variety of tools to build a community, discuss and share knowledge, and participate in various activities.
+Similarly, Pallis et al. (2011) describe an SNS as a site where individuals meet to form relationships, with each user creating a list of others with whom they wish to connect, using a variety of tools to build a community, discuss and share knowledge, and participate in various activities.

 Actively participating in an SNS usually entails “performing” (Goffman, 1959) in front of an unfamiliar audience.
 A now flourishing area of study strives to understand what Litt calls the “imagined audience” in the context of social media, defining it as “the mental conceptualization of the people with whom we are communicating” (2012, 331).
 Litt and Hargittai (2016) distinguish between an abstract and an imagined target audience and assume that most people have multiple imagined audiences that may vary from one posting to another.
 The imagined abstract audience is the user’s default when they wish to experience self-expression, while the imagined target audience applies when they wish to attract the attention of a specific group of people.
-Most scholars in this field analyze users of specific social media and their perceptions of their potential audiences (see, for example, Marwick and boyd 2011 on Twitter, Brake 2012 on blogs, and Jung and Rader 2016 on Facebook).
+Most scholars in this field analyze users of specific social media and their perceptions of their potential audiences (see, for example, Marwick and Boyd, 2011 on Twitter; Brake 2012, on blogs; and Jung and Rader, 2016 on Facebook).
 However, research on imagined audiences within the realm of women’s closed Facebook groups appears to be an underdeveloped area.

 Women in the Digital Sphere

-Women tend to self-disclose more than men (Dindia and Allen 1992; Parker and Parrott (1995) and to express and share their feelings to and empathise with one another (Ridley 1993).
-This has been reflected in research comparing social media user behaviour (McAndrew and Jeong 2012; Rose et al., 2012).
+Women tend to self-disclose more than men (Dindia and Allen, 1992; Parker and Parrott, 1995) and to express and share their feelings to and empathize with one another (Ridley 1993).
+This has been reflected in research comparing social media user behaviour (McAndrew and Jeong, 2012; Rose et al., 2012).
 Tifferet and Vilnai-Yavetz (2014) found common acceptance of such patterns of gendered behaviour of Facebook users in their review of studies since 2008.
 Furthermore, Weiser (2000) provides a comprehensive study showing that women primarily use the internet to establish and maintain interpersonal relationships and as a source of knowledge, while men use it primarily for entertainment and pleasure.
-Other studies have also found that women are more likely than men to use the internet primarily for social interactions (Amichai-Hamburger and Ben-Artzi 2000 and 2003), and McAndrew and Jeong (2012) found that women engaged in more activities, spent more time, and had more friends on Facebook than did men.
+Other studies have also found that women are more likely than men to use the internet primarily for social interactions (Amichai-Hamburger and Ben-Artzi, 2000 and 2003), and McAndrew and Jeong (2012) found that women engaged in more activities, spent more time, and had more friends on Facebook than did men.
 The blurring of the line between the virtual and real worlds was underlined by Taddicken (2013), who suggests that women are more self-regulatory and risk-averse than men in protecting their privacy.
 That said, other studies have not found significant gender differences in patterns of SNS usage (Kim and Chock, 2017; Tang et al., 2016).

 Closed Facebook Groups